Network Intrusion (IPS)¶

 Add rule event suppression if a certain rule should be whitelisted for a specific list of CIDRs.

 - Provide a comma separated list of IP CIDRs for which you want to suppress the rules

 - Provide a comma separated list of rule IDs

 Events can be suppressed at the event generation source for a list of CIDRs, specific rule IDs and we can optionally specify an Action to be taken.
 When the engine detects packets arriving from the specific CIDRs specified here, the selected rules do not generate any events irrespective of actions chosen in the profile or specified by the policy.

-If the CIDR is specified as 0.0.0.0/0 in the above example, the behaviour is applied to all incoming packets for the rule 12345.
+If the CIDR is specified as 0.0.0.0/0 in the above example, the behavior is applied to all incoming packets for the rule 12345.

 Note: In a future release, the ability to customize the rule action will be separated from Rule Suppression.